isabella232/devork.github.com/source/_posts/2012-09-01-hillshading-with-ordnance-survey-panorama-data.markdown

 Be aware of the order for the -projwin parameter - its not the same as reported by the extent!
 It requires the NW -> SE points as opposed to SW -> NE.

-And finally, the alpha:
+And finally, the alpha and cropping:

 {% codeblock lang:bash %}
+gdalwarp \
+  -dstalpha \
+  -srcnodata 0 \
+  -dstnodata 0 \
+  -cutline SZ_Land.shp \
+  -crop_to_cutline \
-gdalwarp -dstalpha -srcnodata 0 merged.res.box.tiff merged.res.hs.final.tiff
+  merged.res.box.tiff merged.res.hs.final.tiff
 {% endcodeblock %}